-Our amended and restated memorandum and articles of association will provide that our board of directors will be classified into three classes of directors.
+Pursuant to our amended and restated memorandum and articles of association, our board of directors is classified into three classes of directors.
 As a result, in most circumstances, a person can gain control of our board only by successfully engaging in a proxy contest at two or more annual general meetings.